If you're using Stardog's Helm Charts to run your cluster, our helm-charts repo is a good companion to have open while reading this article.

 Check the rollout status with:

-kubectl rollout status deployment <your-deployment-name> -n <your-namespace>
+kubectl rollout status statefulset <your-statefulset-name> -n <your-namespace>

 Then get pod information to confirm the pods have restarted: